euroscipy/euroscipy_proceedings/papers/andrew_leonard/leonard.rst

 :label:`modeltests`

-Given the non-uniform nature of the instrument temperature response functions and the ‚Äúsmoothing‚Äù effect of the integral equations, the accuracy of any DEM solution will not necessarily be the same for all plasma DEMs.
+Given the non-uniform nature of the instrument temperature response functions and the "smoothing" effect of the integral equations, the accuracy of any DEM solution will not necessarily be the same for all plasma DEMs.
 For instance, if the plasma has a wide temperature distribution, the inverted DEM is less likely to correctly identify the peak temperature than if the plasma is isothermal, due to a reduced dependence of the DEM function on temperature [Guennou2012a]_.
 It is therefore important to quantify the accuracy of DEM solutions with respect to different plasma conditions as well as looking at the performance of the method overall.

 To achieve this, the method was tested by using a variety of model Gaussian